kestral246/hud_compass/README.md

 This mod defaults to not displaying compass.
 To enable, use the chat command:

-> "/compass"
+	"/compass" -> By default this places a compass in the bottom right corner of the screen.

 Repeated use of this command will toggle the compass display off and on.

+**New:** When given with an argument, the position of the compass can be changed.
+This is particularly useful with Android clients, where the bottom right corner of the screen has the jump button.

+	"/compass 1" -> top right corner
+	"/compass 2" -> bottom right corner
+	"/compass 3" -> bottom left corner
+	"/compass 4" -> top left corner

+In addition:

+	"/compass 0" -> forces compass off.

-Local mod storage is used to maintain state of hud_compass display between sessions, per user.
+Local mod storage is used to maintain the state and position of hud_compass display between sessions, per user.

 Licenses